 Listing 18-4: Using a pattern to destructure a tuple and create three variables at once

 Here, we match a tuple against a pattern.
-Rust compares the value (1, 2, 3) to the pattern (x, y, z) and sees that the value matches the pattern, so will bind 1 to x, 2 to y, and 3 to z.
-You can think of this tuple pattern as nesting three individual variable patterns inside of it.
+Rust compares the value (1, 2, 3) to the pattern (x, y, z) and sees that the value matches the pattern, so Rust binds 1 to x, 2 to y, and 3 to z.
+You can think of this tuple pattern as nesting three individual variable patterns inside it.

 If the number of elements in the pattern doesn’t match the number of elements in the tuple, the overall type won’t match and we’ll get a compiler error.
 For example, Listing 18-5 shows an attempt to destructure a tuple with three elements into two variables, which won’t work: